Ready to WAM that wish farm? Reconcile the monthly rollover? Track your True Expenses?

 Monthly Rollover: The monthly rollover is the transition period when one month ends and another starts—and is often celebrated as a ritual among YNABers with tea, coffee, or a favorite beverage.
 You’ll clear out any overspending from the current month and prepare your budget for the month ahead.
 Learn more about how to handle the monthly rollover.

 Money Moves: See a trail of breadcrumbs in your budget with Money Moves in YNAB.
 You can access a recent history of every time you’ve moved money between categories or into categories.
-This is great for those who frequently walk into a room and wonder why they just walked into that room, and less great for those partners who were previously doing some money laundering to inflate their coffee category.
+This is great for those who frequently walk into a room and wonder why they just walked into that room, and less great for those partners who were previously doing some short term money laundering to inflate their coffee category.
 Sigh.

 Net Worth: Generally speaking, your net worth is your assets minus your liabilities.
 In YNAB, we’ve created a Net Worth report that takes all your accounts (including tracking accounts) and gives a picture of your cash and assets compared to your debt.
 These can get quite pretty over time, like this snapshot of one YNAB user with ten years of data: